 Soak your balls in warm water

-A warm bath or shower can help soften the remaining stubble and open your pores for easier hair removal.
+A warm bath or shower can help soften the remaining stubble and clean your pores for easier hair removal.
 It also helps your balls relax and hang loose.
 This will make them easier to move around while you shave.

-The water should be warm but not hot enough to irritate or burn your skin, or so cold that your balls retreat and become uncooperative.
+The water should be warm but not hot enough to irritate or burn your skin or so cold that your balls retreat and become uncooperative.

 Apply a skin-friendly shave product